tikv/website/content/blog/monthly-october-2019.md

 ## This Week in TiDB

 For more detailed and comprehensive information about TiDB and TiKV, we have weekly updates.
-The following cover September,
+The following cover October,

 * [2019-10-13](https://pingcap.com/weekly/2019-10-14-tidb-weekly/)
 * [2019-10-21](https://pingcap.com/weekly/2019-10-21-tidb-weekly/)